Health at the Margins

-Health at the Margins will bring together nursing students, educators, researchers and practitioners in homeless healthcare to learn and share ideas.
+Health at the Margins has brought together nursing students, educators, researchers and practitioners in homeless healthcare to learn and share ideas.

-Speakers will share their practical experiences when developing ground-breaking homeless health projects and highlight what they’ve learned along the way.
-The day aims to educate, inspire, and connect people with a passion for improving healthcare for some of the most vulnerable people in our society.
+Speakers have shared their practical experiences when developing ground-breaking homeless health projects and highlight what they’ve learned along the way.
+The day focused on educating, inspiring, and connecting people with a passion for improving healthcare for some of the most vulnerable people in our society.

-- Margaret O’Sullivan, Community Viral Hepatitis Nurse Specialist, Brighton and Sussex University Hospitals NHS Trust
+Margaret O’Sullivan, Community Viral Hepatitis Nurse Specialist, Brighton & Sussex NHS & Mike Byrne, Operational Manager, First Base Day Centre, Brighton Housing Trust

 - NHS70: Community nurses at the heart of the NHS

 Matthew Bradby, Head of Communications, The Queen’s Nursing Institute